Torridity/dsworkbench/README.md

 ## License

-KIT Data Manager is licensed under the Apache License, Version 2.0.
+DS Workbench is licensed under the Apache License, Version 2.0.